metal-stack/csi-driver-lvm/README.md

 # DO NOT USE FOR PRODUCTION #

-## This is a barely working copy-paste-hack-job, based on csi-driver-hostpath with working content of csi-lvm.
-### Currently it can mount and unmount block and filesystem volumes via lvm.
+### Currently it can create, delete, mount, unmount and resize block and filesystem volumes via lvm.

 ### Todo:
-* implement NodeExpandVolume(), ControllerExpandVolume()
 * implement CreateSnapshot(), ListSnapshots(), DeleteSnapshot()
-* migrate deploy-lvm.sh into a helm chart

 ### Development